 Accenture will test your maths skills during the case section of your interviews.
 It is therefore difficult to succeed at these interviews without being confident in maths.

 Unfortunately, it is extremely common to have rusty maths skills when you start preparing.
-In our experience, candidates who end up getting a job in consulting take some time at the beginning of their preparation to brush up their maths and regain their confidence.
+In our experience, candidates who end up getting a job in consulting typically take some time at the beginning of their preparation to brush up on maths.

 7. Develop a consistent method to crack cases

 One of the challenges of interviewing with companies like Accenture is that you will have to do about five to ten interviews before getting an offer.
-For many of these interviews you will get a case that you need to crack.
-You therefore need to learn a CONSISTENT way of cracking the case.
+For many of these interviews, you will get a case that you need to crack.
+As a result, you need to learn a CONSISTENT way of cracking cases.

-As mentioned previously, the good news is that cases can be broken down into very specific types of questions: situation, framework development, framework exploration, quant question with and without data, creativity question and recommendation.
+As mentioned previously, the good news is that cases can be broken down into very specific types of questions: situation, framework development, framework exploration, quant questions with and without data, creativity questions and recommendation questions.
 If you find an approach to consistently crack each type of question within a case, then that means you will be able to consistently crack the case overall.

-At IGotAnOffer, we were frustrated with the absence of a consistent approach to solve case questions when we were preparing for interviews.
-This is why we created a step-by-step method to solve cases that we teach in our case interview training programme.
+At IGotAnOffer, we were frustrated with the absence of a consistent approach for solving case questions when we were preparing for interviews.
+This is why we created the step-by-step method that we teach in our case interview training programme.

 Developing a consistent step-by-step approach will enable you to develop HABITS.
-And having developed these HABITS during your preparation will enable you to focus on the case at hand and to consistently crack the questions interviewers throw at you.
+And having developed these habits during your preparation will enable you to focus on the case at hand, so you can consistently crack the questions interviewers throw at you.

 8. Practice cases out loud

-One important aspect of your preparation is also trying to reproduce the conditions of a real interview when you practice.
+Another important aspect of your preparation is trying to reproduce the conditions of a real interview when you practice.
 A great way to achieve this is to do case interviews with friends or with former consultants who do coaching interviews.

 This will feel odd at first.
-But trust us; it actually makes a huge difference in your preparation.
+But trust us, it actually makes a huge difference in your preparation.
 This is because THINKING about the right answer is only half the battle in case interviews.
 The second half is COMMUNICATING your answer in a clear and structured way.
 If you don’t practice out loud, you are only practicing half of the skills required to be successful.
-We really encourage you to give it a go as in our experience candidates who use this approach are much more likely to get an offer.
+Give it a go!
+In our experience, candidates who use this approach are much more likely to get an offer.

 9. Learn from every mistake you make

 Finally, you should really focus your preparation on quality rather than on quantity.
-Sure, there is a minimum number of hours you need to put in to develop good case interview habits – probably ~30h+.
-However in our experience, successful candidates find it more valuable to do 20 cases and to learn as much as possible from them, than to do 40 cases and to not learn much at all.
+Sure, there is a minimum number of hours you need to develop good case interview habits (probably ~30h+).
+However, successful candidates find it more valuable to do 20 cases and to learn as much as possible from them, than to do 40 cases and not learn much at all.

 The best way to achieve this is to keep a notebook where you write down your mistakes at the end of each case.
 You should go back to that notebook on a regular basis and remind yourself of the things you have learned.
 This will enable you to avoid repeating the same mistakes twice and to make sure you actually progress as you do more and more cases.

-A good way to check that you have actually progressed is to redo some of the cases that you did at the beginning of your preparation after a while.
+A good way to check that you have actually progressed is to redo some of the cases that you did at the beginning of your preparation.
 For instance, after you have done case #20, you could go back to case #1 to make sure you are not repeating the same mistakes.
 This way you can be sure that you are on the right track and actually making progress.

-If you would like to fast track your case interview preparation and maximise your chances of getting an offer at Accenture come and train with us.
-More than 80% of the candidates training with our case interview programme end up getting an offer at their target firm.
+If you would like to fast track your case interview preparation and maximise your chances of getting an offer at Accenture, come and train with us.
+More than 80% of the candidates training with our case interview programmes end up getting an offer at their target firm.
 We know this because we give half of their money back to people who don't.